-eero has been tested for compatibility with most major Internet Service Providers (ISPs) in the United States, Canada, UK, and the EU (France, England, Germany, Italy & Spain).
+eero has been tested for compatibility with most major Internet Service Providers (ISPs) in the United States, Canada, UK, EU (France, England, Germany, Italy & Spain), and Australia.

 To date, no U.S. or Canadian ISP has been confirmed incompatible with eero.
 As long as you can connect your gateway eero to a modem or upstream device with an Ethernet cord, you should be able to set up and use eero.
 If you don’t currently have an ISP, please see this article.

 - Examples of ISPs in the U.S. include, but are not limited to, Comcast Xfinity, AT&T, Time Warner Cable, CenturyLink, Charter, Verizon Fios, Cox, Google Fiber, RCN, Blue Ridge, and Frontier.

 - Examples of ISPs in Canada include, but are not limited to, Rogers, Bell Aliant, Eastlink, Shaw, Cogeco, Bell Canada, Videotron, Telus, and TekSavvy.